confluentinc/librdkafka/INTRODUCTION.md

    For the same reason, when closing or unsubscribing with auto-commit set, the member will try to commit until a specific timeout has passed.
-   Currently the timeout is the same as the `classic` protocol and it corresponds to the deprecated `session.timeout.ms`, but it will change before the feature reaches a stable state.
+   Currently the timeout is the same as the `classic` protocol and it corresponds to the `session.timeout.ms`, but it will change before the feature reaches a stable state.

- - An `UNKNOWN_TOPIC_OR_PART` error won't be received when a consumer is subscribing to a topic that doesn't exist in local cache, as the consumer is still subscribing to the topic and it could be created just after that.
+ - An `UNKNOWN_TOPIC_OR_PART` error isn't received anymore when a consumer is subscribing to a topic that doesn't exist in local cache, as the consumer is still subscribing to the topic and it could be created just after that.

- - A consumer won't do a preliminary Metadata call that returns a `TOPIC_AUTHORIZATION_FAILED`, topic partitions will be assigned to the member by the Coordinator only if it's authorized to consume from the topic.
+ - A consumer won't do a preliminary Metadata call that returns a `TOPIC_AUTHORIZATION_FAILED`, as it's happening with group protocol `classic`.

- - Number of assign/revoke callbacks isn't fixed anymore, as it depends on heartbeat timing.
+   Topic partitions will still be assigned to the member by the Coordinator only if it's authorized to consume from the topic.

 ### Note on Batch consume APIs